OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 For an ensemble forecast, the `family` column uses the word `ensemble` to designate that it is a ensemble forecast and the parameter column is the ensemble member number (1, 2, 3 …).
-For a distribution forecast, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have the words `mu` and `sigma` for each forecasted variable, site_id, and datetime.
+An alternative way to represent uncertainty would be to use a distribution forecast.
+For this, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have the words `mu` and `sigma` for each forecasted variable, site_id, and datetime.
 For